TanyaTsui/budgetCategorisation/README.md

 - Instructions to the assistant are carefully designed to return machine-readable outputs (e.g., plain CSV, numbered lists).
 - Works best with Dutch bank data, but can be adapted.

-## 📚 Related Projects

-- Literature review helper (coming soon)
-- Image categorization using ChatGPT for quick computer vision tasks

-## 📬 Questions?

-If you're unsure how something works, just paste the relevant code into ChatGPT and ask—it’ll probably explain it better than I can.